-Consistent spawning success and positive angler reports from 2013 indicate that the North Fork Shenandoah should be fishing well in 2014.
-Anglers should mostly encounter smallmouth bass in the 9- to 12-inch range.
-However, there is always the possibility of encountering larger fish when fishing the best habitat.
-Fallfish are plentiful in some sections of the North Fork.
-They can exceed 14 inches and should not be overlooked.
-Anglers should also encounter adequate numbers of redbreast sunfish in most areas, bluegill in deeper pools, and the opportunity to catch quality-sized largemouth bass, channel catfish, or musky.
+Consistent spawning success should also aid in improving the Smallmouth Bass (SMB) population in the North Fork Shenandoah in 2017.
+Anglers should mostly encounter SMB in the 7 to 8” range from the 2014 year class.
+These fish should grow to between 9 and 10” throughout 2017.
+There is always the possibility of encountering larger fish when fishing the best habitat.
+Fallfish are plentiful in some sections of the North Fork, can exceed 14” and should not be overlooked.
+Anglers may also encounter adequate numbers of Redbreast Sunfish in most areas, Bluegill in deeper pools, and the opportunity to catch a quality-sized Largemouth Bass, Channel Catfish, or musky.
 Pool habitat is limited, so seek out deeper water when targeting these species.
-If you plan a float trip here, stick to spring and early summer; as low flows and dense underwater vegetation make fishing and navigation difficult later in the year.
+If you plan a float trip here; stick to spring and early summer, as low flows and possible dense vegetation can make fishing and navigation difficult later in the year.